 - The device will be removed from the children and taken to the academy office. - Parents/Carers will be informed. - All staff should leave their mobile phones/digital devices on silent and only use them in private staff areas during academy hours.
 Digital images and video should never be taken on a personal digital device as outlined in the Digital images and video section of this document.
 Child/staff data should never be downloaded onto a private phone.
-If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the academy office to answer on their behalf or ask the Headteacher for permission. - The academy accepts no responsibility or liability in respect of lost, stolen or damaged devices while at the academy or on activities organised or undertaken by the academy. - The academy reserves the right to search the content of any mobile phones and mobile devices on the premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying. - Bluetooth or similar functions of mobile phones and mobile devices should not be used to send digital/video images or files to other mobile phones. - Staff should be mindful of the age limits for apps and software on their devices and should not use inappropriate age rated sites/apps in the academy. - Where staff members are required to use a mobile phone for academy duties, for instance in case of emergency during off-site activities, or for contacting students or parents, then they should use their own device and hide (by inputting 141) their own mobile number to avoid a parent or student accessing a teacher's private phone number. - If a member of staff breaches the academy AUP Policy, then disciplinary action may be taken.
+If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the academy office to answer on their behalf or ask the Headteacher for permission. - The academy accepts no responsibility or liability in respect of lost, stolen or damaged devices while at the academy or on activities organised or undertaken by the academy.

+- The academy reserves the right to search the content of any mobile phones and mobile devices on the premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying. - Bluetooth or similar functions of mobile phones and mobile devices should not be used to send digital/video images or files to other mobile phones. - Staff should be mindful of the age limits for apps and software on their devices and should not use inappropriate age rated sites/apps in the academy. - Staff must use phones provided by the school where possible to conduct all work-related business where possible.
+Where staff members are required to use a mobile phone for academy duties, for instance in case of emergency during off-site activities, or for contacting students or parents, then they should use their own device and hide (by inputting 141) their own mobile number to avoid a parent or student accessing a teacher's personal phone number. - Staff must never give their personal number to parents or pupils. - If a member of staff breaches the academy AUP Policy, then disciplinary action may be taken.